voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceJoinOptions.md

 • `Optional` **mixing**: [`ConferenceMixingOptions`](internal.ConferenceMixingOptions.md)

 Allows joining conferences as a special participant called Mixer.
-For more information, see the [Recording Mechanisms](doc:guides-recording-mechanisms) article.
+For more information, see the [Recording Conferences](doc:guides-recording-conferences) article.

 ___